Oops! Something went wrong while submitting the form

 While certain aspects of the criminal process are shared by both state and federal criminal prosecutions, other aspects of the two settings are worlds apart.
 Generally, Oklahoma federal courts create a much more difficult environment for negotiating a plea agreement due to the existence of the federal sentencing guidelines.
 However, the fact that Oklahoma federal criminal court is generally more difficult to navigate in no way should lessen the perceived seriousness of an Oklahoma criminal prosecution in any other setting.

-The Bureau of Justice Statistics show that Federal criminal prosecutions have been on a steady rise for the past 15 years.
+The Bureau of Justice Statistics shows that Federal criminal prosecutions have been on a steady rise for the past 15 years.
 Moreover, federal criminal charges are often viewed as more serious than Oklahoma state criminal charges due to the prosecuting party.
 Obviously, the State of Oklahoma is the prosecution in an Oklahoma state criminal proceeding; however, in a federal prosecution, it is the full force of the United States of America trying to convict the Defendant.
-Understandably, the United States of America has greater resources and man power that it is willing to unleash on any individual who draws its wrath.
-As such, any Defendant charged with a federal crime in Oklahoma needs and experienced federal criminal lawyer.
+Understandably, the United States of America has greater resources and manpower that it is willing to unleash on any individual who draws its wrath.
+As such, any Defendant charged with a federal crime in Oklahoma needs an experienced federal criminal lawyer.

-The easiest way to explain the process for resolving a criminal case in federal court is to first note that some of the steps seem almost backwards as compared to the process in state court.
+The easiest way to explain the process for resolving a criminal case in federal court is to first note that some of the steps seem almost backward as compared to the process in state court.
 In federal court, the prosecution is started in one of two ways.
 In some instances, the Defendant will be contacted by the United States Attorney's Office for the federal district in which he or she is charged (this will be either the Western, Northern, or Eastern District of Oklahoma).
 The U.S. Attorney's office will send what is known as a target letter to the Defendant, advising him or her that charges will be filed by indictment unless the Defendant, or his or her attorney, contacts the prosecution to discuss the case.
 One can also be charged in federal court by indictment.

 If you are indicted, you will be made aware of the indictment and then required to appear in front of a magistrate judge to answer to the charges for which you were indicted.
 However, most cases in federal court proceed forward by a target letter.